 What Are DNR Orders and What Happens if a DNR Is Not Followed?

 As people grow older and begin to think about end-of-life planning, some choose to maintain control over the types of medical treatment that they want for their end-of-life care.
 People often elect to draft do-not-resuscitate orders, which direct medical professionals and nursing home staff to avoid resuscitation attempts when their heart and/or breathing stops.
 When there is a valid DNR in place, nursing home staff should not perform CPR or engage in other actions to prolong the lives of residents.
 Similarly, some people elect that medical staff should do everything they can to resuscitate them.
 Resident wishes are typically noted in their medical records.
+So, what happens if a DNR is not followed?
 When these wishes are ignored, nursing homes may face civil penalties from the state and may be liable to the patients and their families.

 In New York, a woman who had a valid DNR order in place was resuscitated by nursing home staff when they found her without a pulse and unresponsive.
-The nursing home staff performed CPR and sent her to the hospital in an ambulance despite the fact that she was wearing a special bracelet and had a marking on her bed indicating that she had a DNR in place.
+The nursing home staff performed CPR and sent her to the hospital in an ambulance, despite the fact that she was wearing a special bracelet and had a marking on her bed indicating that she had a DNR in place.
 The nursing home was cited by the state.
 In Florida, a 75-year-old man who had a valid DNR order in place was resuscitated with a defibrillator and CPR by nursing home staff.
 The home was fined $16,000 as a result.
-Nursing homes may be held liable for negligence when they ignore the end-of-life wishes of residents.
+Nursing homes may be held liable for nursing home DNR policy violations and nursing home negligence when they ignore the end-of-life wishes of residents.

 If you or a loved one has experienced a similar situation, it is important to consult a nursing home negligence & abuse lawyer who can provide guidance and pursue legal action to protect the rights of the residents.